Mellon Collie and the Infinite Sadness: Singles

-Critical reception
+Critical reception and legacy

-The album received critical acclaim.
+Mellon Collie and the Infinite Sadness was met with widespread critical acclaim.
 Christopher John Farley of Time called the album "the group's most ambitious and accomplished work yet".
 Farley wrote, "One gets the feeling that the band [...] charged ahead on gut instincts; the sheer scope of the album (28 songs) didn't allow for second-guessing or contrivance."
 Time selected Mellon Collie and the Infinite Sadness as the best album of the year in its year-end "Best of 1995" list.
 Entertainment Weekly gave the album an A rating; reviewer David Browne praised the group's ambition and wrote, "Mellon Collie and the Infinite Sadness is more than just the work of a tortured, finicky pop obsessive.
 Corgan presents himself as one of the last true believers: someone for whom spewing out this much music results in some sort of high art for the ages.
 He doesn't seem concerned with persistent alterna-rock questions of 'selling out', and good for him: He's aiming for something bigger and all-conquering."
 IGN gave the album a score of 9.5 out of 10 and said, "As the band's magnum opus it single-handedly changed the face of Alternative Rock.
 That said, it's not just music, but a work of art."
 The Music Box gave it all five stars and said, "Indeed, for all its melodramatic self-indulgence, Mellon Collie and the Infinite Sadness is one of the best double albums of new material to be released by anyone in a long time."

 Rolling Stone gave the album three out of five stars.
 Reviewer Jim DeRogatis praised the album as "one of the rare epic rock releases whose bulk is justified in the grooves".
 DeRogatis noted that "the 28 songs on Mellon Collie and the Infinite Sadness aren't linked by a libretto.
 They're only connected conceptually through the broad theme of being part of a day in the life of a typical, alienated teen."
 The writer stated that the album's main flaw was Corgan's lyrics, describing the songwriter as "wallowing in his own misery and grousing about everyone and everything not meeting his expectations."
 DeRogatis contended that while Mellon Collie and the Infinite Sadness "may even match The Wall in its sonic accomplishments", Corgan's lyrics lacked in comparison.
 Mojo reviewer Ben Edmunds also praised the music while criticizing Corgan's lyrics.
 Edmunds wrote, "[Corgan's] lyrics appear to be the repository for the worst aspects of his most treasured influences.
 He writes with a heavy metal aptitude for wordplay and an inflated prog-rock conviction of its worth, a deadening combination.
 But there's a sliver of distance in his rage-mongering now that comments as well as expresses."
-In his Consumer Guide, Village Voice critic Robert Christgau picked "1979" as a "choice cut", indicating "a good song on an album that isn't worth your time or money".
+Village Voice critic Robert Christgau initially dismissed the album as a "dud" in his Consumer Guide, but later graded "1979" as a "choice cut", indicating "a good song on an album that isn't worth your time or money".